heysoumyadeep/soumya.io/README.md

 # Then hard-refresh: Cmd+Shift+R / Ctrl+Shift+R
 ```

-Build output is unaffected — static HTML per route has no such issue.
+Build output is unaffected, static HTML per route has no such issue.

 ### Theme flashes on refresh

-Shouldn't happen — `<html>` starts with `visibility:hidden` until the inline bootstrap script reads `localStorage` and sets `data-theme`.
+Shouldn't happen - `<html>` starts with `visibility:hidden` until the inline bootstrap script reads `localStorage` and sets `data-theme`.
 If you see it, hard-refresh once to clear stale cached HTML.

 ## License

-CC-BY-NC-ND-4.0 — see project root.
+CC-BY-NC-ND-4.0 - see project root.